UNIVERSE-HPC/course-material/software_architecture_and_design/procedural/containers_cpp.md

 accept many different types.
 All the container in C++ need to be able to hold any type of value, and therefore all of the container types in C++ are templated on the value type.
-The `std::array` class represents an array with a pre-defined size, and so this size is another template arguement.
-Note that unlike arguements to functions, all template arguements must be know _at compile time_.
+The `std::array` class represents an array with a pre-defined size, and so this size is another template argument.
+Note that unlike arguments to functions, all template arguments must be know _at compile time_.

 Since `std::array` has more limited use compared with `std::vector`, we will focus the remainder of this section on `std::vector`.
 The interface to `std::array` is very